-Raised bed gardening is considered to be a great way to grow vegetables particularly if the native soil is poor or trampled or has pitiable drainage and there's no meandering over to pull weeds or harvest vegetables.
+Raised bed gardening is considered to be a great way to grow vegetables particularly if the native soil is poor, trampled, has pitiable drainage, and/or there's no meandering over to pull weeds or harvest vegetables.

-The raised bed has long been a must among garden professionals, More lately, leisure pursuit gardeners have also unearthed the advantages this practical kitchen or balcony garden brings: be it the back-friendly working position or the best possible growth and harvesting situations.
+The raised bed has long been a must among garden professionals.
+Lately, leisure pursuit gardeners have also unearthed the advantages this practical kitchen or balcony garden brings.
+It provides a back-friendly working position and the best possible growth and harvesting situations.
 If you are already persuaded of a raised bed, then these professional tips are just right for you.

 - The right location for the raised bed can be selected for aesthetic reasons.
 It is important to keep in mind that cucumbers and zucchini need a somewhat wind-protected place in the garden in comparison to tomatoes and peppers that are not as sensitive.

 - When plants are cultivated under foil or glass, the heated and damp air offers faster and earlier growth.
 This is not only essential in the spring, but also for continuous breeding during the year and this way you can repeatedly reap a harvest.